matias-ceau/scripts/docs/index.md

 - [sandisk_music_transfert.py](scripts/sandisk_music_transfert.py.md) -- *Python script to transfer music to a Sandisk media player from a local library.*
 - [script_launcher.sh](scripts/script_launcher.sh.md) -- *A utility to run scripts with fzf and preview documentation.*
 - [select_script](scripts/select_script.md) -- *A C script for selecting and executing a script from a cached list.*
+- [setting-up-syncs.sh](scripts/setting-up-syncs.sh.md) -- *Automates syncing of user directories to a backup location.*
 - [songlauncher.sh](scripts/songlauncher.sh.md) -- *Play a song with cmus using dmenu*
 - [sync-repo.sh](scripts/sync-repo.sh.md) -- *A script to sync a git repository, fetching changes, stashing local modifications, and pushing updates.*
 - [tmux-help.py](scripts/tmux-help.py.md) -- *tmux-help.py - A script providing helpful utilities and search capabilities for tmux commands.*